mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 Interface
 ----------

-First thing we define is the `Schema`, which basically specifies the API that the PAB service will provide.
+First thing we define is the Schema, which basically specifies the API that the PAB service will provide.

 .. code:: Haskell

-  -- | Escrow Schema
   type EscrowSchema = Endpoint "start"   StartParams
                   .\/ Endpoint "cancel"  CancelParams
                   .\/ Endpoint "resolve" ResolveParams